toorarc0/archinstalleasy/README.md

 Well, the neural network also helped me a little, okay.

 # disk partitions
+ATTENTION!
+A PARTITION IS CREATED IN /dev/nvme0n1, USE THE SOURCE CODE TO CHANGE THE VALUES OF /dev/nvme0n1 TO YOUR DISK!!! (for example /dev/sda)

 50G for Linux System

 1G for efi